andreabuon/lottery-game/README.md

 ### __Get the last draw of the game__
 - URL: `/api/draws/last`
 - HTTP Method: GET.
-- Description: retrieves the latest draw of the game in the database.
-Only for logged-in users.
+- Description: used by logged-in users to retrieve the latest draw of the game in the database.
 - Request parameters: _None_.
 - Request body content: _None_.
 - Response: `200` (success), `401` (if the user is not logged-in), or `500` (internal server error).